 A Champion for Public Education

 In 2012, after being elected to the Assembly, Phil made education his first priority.
-In the last budget, Phil was very active, speaking out in the Assembly on education funding issues.
+In the last several budgets, Phil was very active, speaking out in the Assembly on education funding issues.

 Phil also worked hard to reform the Common Core.